Code-Institute-Submissions/First-Milestone-Project-18/README.md

    (i.e. the bacground color is changing to the icon color, and the icon color is changing to the background color)
 7. Hover over the links in the "Featured" and "News" section, and verify they are changing to blue
 8. In the top navigation bar:
-8.  (a) Click on "Home" and verify that it goes to the Home page.
+9.  - Click on "Home" and verify that it goes to the Home page.
 Browse back to the Tours page
-8.  (b) Click on "The Band" and verify that it jumps to the section of the Home screen where the Band details are displayed.
+10. - Click on "The Band" and verify that it jumps to the section of the Home screen where the Band details are displayed.
 Browse back to the Tours page
-8.  (c) Click on "Tours" and verify that it stays on the Tours page.
+11. - Click on "Tours" and verify that it stays on the Tours page.
-8.  (d) Click on "Music" and verify that it goes to the Music page.
+12. - Click on "Music" and verify that it goes to the Music page.
 Browse back to the Tours page
-8.  (e) Click on "Gallery" and verify that it goes to the Gallery page.
+13. - Click on "Gallery" and verify that it goes to the Gallery page.
 Browse back to the Tours page
-8.  (f) Click on "Contact" and verify that it goes to the Contact page.
+14. - Click on "Contact" and verify that it goes to the Contact page.
 Browse back to the Tours page
-8.  (g) Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
+15. - Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
 Return to the Tours page
-8.  (f) Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
+16. - Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
 Return to Tours page
-8.  (g) Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
+17. - Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
 Return to Tours page
-8.  (h) Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
+18. - Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
 Return to Tours page
-8.  (h) Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
+19. - Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
 Return to Tours page
-9. Hover over each of the "Book" buttons and verify that the color is changing from blue to to #c71f27
+20. Hover over each of the "Book" buttons and verify that the color is changing from blue to to #c71f27
-10. Click on each "Book" button and verify that it is opening a new tab to the website https://www.thehighkings.com/tour-dates/.
+21. Click on each "Book" button and verify that it is opening a new tab to the website https://www.thehighkings.com/tour-dates/.
 Return to the Tours page after each test
-11. In the bottom navigation links:
+22. In the bottom navigation links:
-11. (a) Click on "Home" and verify that it goes on the Home page.
+23. - Click on "Home" and verify that it goes on the Home page.
 Browse back to the Tours page
-11. (b) Click on "Tours" and verify that it stays on the Tours page.
+24. - Click on "Tours" and verify that it stays on the Tours page.
-11. (c) Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
+25. - Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
 Return to the Tours page
-11. (d) Click on "Music" and verify that it goes to the Music page.
+26. - Click on "Music" and verify that it goes to the Music page.
 Browse back to the Tours page
-11. (e) Click "Playlists" and verify that it goes to the section of the Music page where the Playlists are.
+27. - Click "Playlists" and verify that it goes to the section of the Music page where the Playlists are.
 Browse back to the Tours page
-11. (f) Click on "Gallery" and verify that it goes to the Gallery page.
+28. - Click on "Gallery" and verify that it goes to the Gallery page.
 Browse back to the Tours page
-11. (g) Click on "Contact Us" and verify that it goes to the Contact page.
+29. - Click on "Contact Us" and verify that it goes to the Contact page.
 Browse back to the Tours page
-11. (h) Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
+30. - Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
 Return to the Tours page
-11. (i) Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
+31. - Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
 Return to the Tours page
-11. (j) Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
+32. - Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
 Return to the Tours page
-11. (k) Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
+33. - Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
 Return to the Tours page